-Service accounts are often poorly managed, especially in SMBs that use Active Directory, since, the number of service accounts that these companies typically have makes them more time-intensive and costly for smaller IT teams to monitor on a manual basis.
+Service accounts are often poorly managed, especially in SMBs that use Active Directory.
+This is because the number of service accounts that these companies typically have makes them more time-intensive and costly for smaller IT teams to monitor manually.
 As a result, mismanaged service accounts can widen a business’ digital attack surface and makes it ripe for exploitation.

 Overwhelming reach across business operations

 With so many service accounts sprawling over an organizational network, any changes to them carry immense business disruption risk.
 In some instances, it can be difficult to identify which of the service accounts is connected to which vital business programs, apps, and processes that the business depends on.
-There is therefore a risk that making changes to a service account will bring down other applications in a business network.
+Therefore making changes to a service account can risk bringing down other applications in a business network.

 Lax least privilege policies